FdiLmr/ML-Football-Analysis/README.md

 ---

+## 🚧 Work in Progress
+This project is **actively being improved**!
+Here’s what’s coming next:

+- **⚽ Enhanced Ball Detection:** The current model will be refined for better ball tracking accuracy.
+- **🛠 More Functionalities:** Future updates will include automatic event detection (goals, assists, tackles, etc.).
+- **🎨 UI Improvements:** A more polished visualization with better overlays and real-time analytics.
+- **☁️ Cloud Processing:** A potential web-based platform to analyze matches without local setup.

+Contributions & feedback are welcome! 🚀

+---

 ## 🚀 Project Overview

 This project implements a **video processing pipeline** that **detects, tracks, and analyzes** objects in an indoor football match.
 Below are the main steps: